Frequently asked questions

 Do you host special events Here?

-Occasionally, we host small events that are less than 40 people.
+While we are not an event center, we do have options for unique experiences at the Forestiere Underground Gardens.
+Occasionally, we host special tours including time in the ballroom.
 We also can arrange engagements, and private photo shoots.
 Please use the contact form to reach out and inquire.

 Can we take photos?

 Photos for your personal use are allowed, however, we do not permit video footage or panoramic photos of the tour route.
 Photo sessions for families, couples and individuals can be scheduled on a limited basis.
+There is a site rental fee and advanced booking is required.
 Please use the contact form to inquire about photo sessions.

 Is this a child friendly environment?